Onager: Diet

-Like all equids, onagers are herbivorous mammals.
-They eat grasses, herbs, leaves, fruits, and saline vegetation when available, but browse on shrubs and trees in drier habitats.
-They have also been seen feeding on seed pods such as Prosopis and breaking up woody vegetation with their hooves to get at more succulent herbs growing at the base of woody plants.
+The onager is a herbivore and eats grasses, herbs, leaves, fruits, and saline vegetation when available.
+In dry habitats, it browses on shrubs and trees, but also feeds on seed pods such as Prosopis and breaks up woody vegetation with its hooves to get at more succulent herbs growing at the base of woody plants.
+The succulent plants of the Zygophyllaceae form an important component of its diet in Mongolia during spring and summer.

-During the winter, onagers also eat snow as a substitute for water.
 When natural water sources are unavailable, the onager digs holes in dry riverbeds to reach subsurface water.
-The water holes dug by the onagers are often subsequently visited by domestic livestock, as well as other wild animals.
-Water is also found in the plants on which the onagers feed.

-During spring and summer in Mongolia, the succulent plants of the Zygophyllaceae form an important component of the diet of the Mongolian wild ass.

 Predation

 The onager is preyed upon by predators such as Persian leopards and striped hyenas.
-A few cases of onager deaths due to predation by leopards were recorded in Iran.
-Though leopards do not usually feed on equids as in Africa, this may be because Persian leopards are larger and strong enough to prey on Asiatic wild asses.
+A few cases of onager deaths due to predation by leopards have been recorded in Iran.

-In the Middle East and the Indian subcontinent, Asiatic lions and tigers were the main predators of onagers.
-They were also formerly preyed upon by dholes, Asiatic cheetahs, and possibly bears, though they may have mostly preyed only on onager foals.
-In India, mugger crocodiles can be great threats to onagers during migratory river crossings.

-Currently, the main predator for onagers are gray wolves.
-However, like most equids, they are known to have antipredator behaviour.
-Groups of stallions cooperate and try to chase off predators.
-If threatened, onagers defend themselves and violently kick at the incoming predator.

 Threats

 The greatest threat facing the onager is poaching for meat and hides, and in some areas for use in traditional medicine.
-It is one of the highest threats for the Mongolian wild ass.
 The extreme isolation of many subpopulations also threatens the species, as genetic problems can result from inbreeding.
 Overgrazing by livestock reduces food availability, and herders also reduce the availability of water at springs.
 The cutting down of nutritious shrubs and bushes exacerbates the problem.
 Furthermore, a series of drought years could have devastating effects on this beleaguered species.

 Habitat loss and fragmentation are also major threats to the onager, a particular concern in Mongolia as a result of the increasingly dense network of roads, railway lines, and fences required to support mining activities.

 The Asiatic wild ass is also vulnerable to diseases.
-A disease known as the "South African horse sickness" caused a major decline to the Indian wild ass population in the 1960s.
+A disease known as the African horse sickness caused a major decline to the Indian wild ass population in the 1960s.
 However, the subspecies is no longer under threat to such disease and is continuously increasing in number.